Methodology

 • Recurring: TARI flat (annual); IMU exempt (prima casa, non-luxury).

-Several thresholds are inflation-indexed in real life: the NL Box 3 allowance, the US standard deduction and SALT cap, the IT mutuo cap, etc. Each of those exposes a sibling annual-growth field.
+Several thresholds are inflation-indexed in real life: the NL Box 3 allowance, the US standard deduction and SALT cap, the IT mutuo cap, and so on.
+Each exposes a sibling annual-growth field.
 At year tick N, the engine evaluates the parameter as base ร— (1 + growth)^(N โˆ’ 1), so year 1 always matches the base value and growth compounds geometrically afterwards.

-One-time costs (transfer tax, registration tax, NHG/first-time-buyer thresholds, cadastral value for closing) aren't escalated since they only fire at t = 0.
+One-time costs (transfer tax, registration tax, NHG and first-time-buyer thresholds, cadastral value for closing) are not escalated since they only fire at t = 0.

 • Dividend withholding tax on equity ETFs ignored.